usc-isi-i2/kgtk/docs/import/import_conceptnet.md

   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         The KGTK output file.
 (May be omitted or '-' for stdout.)
+  --weights-file WEIGHTS_FILE
+                        A KGTK output file that will contain only the weights.
+                        (Optional, use '-' for stdout.)
 ```

 ## Examples

 Import the English part of ConceptNet into KGTK.
+Don't import the weights.

 ```
 kgtk import-conceptnet --english_only -i examples/conceptnet-assertions-5.7.0.csv -o conceptnet_en.tsv